-To provide Regional Coordination Services on behalf of the Northern Tablelands Local Land Services for the implementation of the NSW Weeds Action Program 2015-2020 for the member Councils (including NEWA) of the Northern Tablelands Regional Weed Committee (NTRWC) region.
+To provide Regional Coordination Services on behalf of the Northern Tablelands Local Land Services for the implementation of the NSW Weeds Action Program 2015-2021 for the member Councils (including NEWA) of the Northern Tablelands Regional Weed Committee (NTRWC) region.

-Photo 3: Northern Tablelands Regional Weed Committee trailer utilised for extension activities
+Photo 3: Northern Tablelands Regional Weed Committee trailer utilised for extension activities a.
+Annual Operational Plan

-9. ANNUAL OPERATIONAL PLAN AND BUDGET 2018/19
+9. ANNUAL OPERATIONAL PLAN AND BUDGET 2020/21

-The Annual Operational Plan is a sub-plan of the 4 Year Delivery Plan 2017 - 2021 as it directly addresses the actions outlined in the 4 Year Delivery Plan and identifies Council's activities in relation to the management and control of scheduled priority and invasive weed species that will be undertaken within the financial year 2019/20.
-The Annual Operational Plan is connected to the 10 Year Business Activity Strategic Plan 2019-2029 through the 4 Year Delivery Plan.
+The Annual Operational Plan is a sub-plan of the 4 Year Delivery Plan 2017 - 2021 as it directly addresses the actions outlined in the 4 Year Delivery Plan and identifies Council's activities in relation to the management and control of scheduled priority and invasive weed species that will be undertaken within the financial year 2021/21.
+The Annual Operational Plan is connected to the 10 Year Business Activity Strategic Plan 2020-2029 through the 4 Year Delivery Plan.
 Diagram 2 below shows an overview of the interconnection with the Business Activity Strategic Plan, the 4 Year Delivery Plan and the Annual Operational Plan.